notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 ```

 ## And now: some bridges
 Let's define a variable for the button's background color, called `--shiny-button-background`.
-The `--` is not a thing of style: it tells Polymer this is a custom property and it needs to be treated as such.
-The fact that I am starting all my variables with the name of the custom element _is_ a thing of style: they make it easy for future-me to know what she's styling.
+Some things:

+  * every Polymer custom property needs to start with a `--`, so that Polymer knows you're not just typing gibberish.
+  * I like to include the element name as a prefix to the custom property; I find it useful to remind me what I'm actually styling.
+  * I also like documenting these somewhere in a giant docs blurb.
+Polymer's [paper-checkbox](https://github.com/PolymerElements/paper-checkbox/blob/master/paper-checkbox.html#L34) is a nice example (because I wrote it, obvs).

-This is how we would use a custom property, inside the custom element:
+Now that we know a custom property is available, this is how we would use it, inside the custom element:

 ```css
 .container {